hrishikesh-kadam/space_data_explorer/author-notes.md

 - No need to upload Native Debug Symbols.
   `libapp.so` and `libflutter.so` already included in App Bundle at `/base/lib/<arch-variants>/`.
   Adding `android.defaultConfig.ndk.debugSymbolLevel = 'FULL'` to `build.gradle` has no effect in size of the App Bundle.
-  This might only require if you have any extra Native library.
+  This might only require if we have any extra Native library.
 - No need to upload deobfuscation mapping files.
   `proguard.map` already included in App Bundle at `/BUNDLE-METADATA/com.android.tools.build.obfuscation/`.

+## Error Reporting Services

+### Crashlytics

+- ✅ Dart Debug Symbol Files
+- ⬜ R8, ProGuard, and DexGuard Mapping Files

+### Sentry

+- ✅ Dart Debug Symbol Files, Source
+- ⬜ R8, ProGuard, and DexGuard Mapping Files
+- ✅ Web Source Maps

 ## Icons Notes